All Episodes

 She has basically only half of a heart, so they have to rework the whole plumbing of her heart.

-Um and that's in a three-stage reconstruction process.
+And that's in a three-stage reconstruction process.

-On the down syndrome side of things, uh cardiac defect defects are pretty common for kids with Down syndrome, and you know, nobody's willing to give us a number.
+On the Down syndrome side of things, cardiac defects are pretty common for kids with Down syndrome.

-Our life has changed tremendously.
+And you make the sacrifices, our life has changed tremendously.

-And she's going to grow older and you're going to be able to communicate and have a relationship with her.
+And she's going to grow older, and you're going to be able to communicate and have a relationship with her.

 Right, but have a relationship with her already.

-You know, and she's delayed, she's developmentally delayed, you're motor-wise and cognitively, hopefully having her eyes and ears fixed is gonna help some of that along.
+Hopefully, having her eyes and ears fixed is going to help some of that along.

-But you know, she's she's a person.
+But, you know, she's a person.

 And she was a person in the womb.

-It doesn't matter how hard it is.
+That's not, it doesn't matter how hard it is.

 You have to do what's right because there are certain absolute truths.